moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/infrastructure/feature_flags.md

 With the introduction of multiple cells, engineers setting feature flags in each cell will be unmanageable.

-We need an interface that allows engineers to modify feature flags without needing to know the details of where cells are hosted and how they are organized.

-Feature flags need to be rolled out to cells without the engineer having to shepherd it every step of the way.

-This document will describe how engineers and SREs can set feature flags on cells, and how feature flag changes will be rolled out across cells.

 Reference the previous iteration of this ADR:
 [Cells: Feature Flags](../feature_flags.md/)